Australia is a nation of migrants, with one in four Australians born overseas.

 At present, CALD meaning has replaced the old terminology of NESB (non-speaking English background), for it is more welcoming and reflective of the diversity of the entire population.

-Therefore, it is important to realize, people from the CALD background represent twenty-one percent of the Australian population who officially received their Australian Citizenship Certificate.
+Therefore, it is important to realize, people from CALD background represent twenty-one of the Australian population who officially received their Australian Citizenship Certificate.